 This post contains affiliate links.
 If you click on a link and make a purchase, we will, at no cost to you, earn a fee.

 You may not know this about France, but it is the most visited country in the world.
-Paris, the Alps, Provence, Herault, the Loire Valley, and Brittany attract the lion’s share of tourists and in the summer months these destinations can feel uncomfortably crowded, with traffic jams on every road, over-booked hotels and queues for restaurants.
+Paris, the Alps, Provence, Herault, the Loire Valley, and Brittany attract the lion’s share of tourists and in the summer months these destinations can feel uncomfortably crowded, with French road trippers packing the roads, over-booked hotels and queues for restaurants.

 Away from these places, France is a vast and often sparsely populated country, especially in rural areas.
 Small towns and villages still enjoy a slower pace of life, where simple pleasures take precedence.
 Warm ripe tomatoes picked from the vine, fresh morning bread and boules, the ubiquitous French game played in every village square when the evenings are long and sultry.